 The Carp Valley covers historic area delves of breeding carp already known in medieval.
 Breeding ponds cover an area stretching hundreds of acres in the valley of the Wisła, Skawa, Wieprzówka.
 Zator, Przeciszow, Spytkowice, Brzeźnica, Polanka United and Osiek, villages located in the southern part of the Dolina Wisły and the Pogórze Karpackie combined the common purpose of popularizing the tradition of carp breeding and natural beauty of this region.
 Today we can see the first effects of a consistent promotional activities. "Święto Karpia", which is celebrated in Zator, gathers every year more and more gourmet of fish.
 In the most restaurant in Zator you can taste the local specialty - a delicious "Karp po zatorsku"

 The beekeeping heritage park in Grojec was established in 2000.
 You can learn there about the history of beekeeping and know natural beekeeping products.
 Nowadays there are about 70 old hives, 30 younger ones and other small beekeeping equipment.

 Zatorland, the complex of four theme parks, is situated only a few kilometers from Oświęcim.
 Craving fun and education, especially representatives of the younger generation, will find there something for themselves.
 This complex provides a wide range of possibilities spending their spare time.
 In the Park of Dinosaurs, which are moving and screaming, you can learn about the history and anatomy of prehistoric reptile; the Park of Mythology let move yourself for a while to the world of mythological deities.
 Additional attraction is the possibility of exploring park by boat.
-In the Park of Insects kids can see a giant ladybird or a fly, and in the winter time a source of unforgettable impressions will be the Park of Santa Claus.
+In the Park of Insects kids can see a giant ladybird or a fly.